All Episodes

 The president does have the right, as a matter of fact, responsibility of protecting federal buildings, and that he is doing that which he can do.

-You know, he started Operation Legend, the namesake, you know, has done a which recently launched in Kansas City, Missouri very successfully, named after a legend, uh Talaferro, who's a four-year-old little little boy that got shot.
+You know, he started Operation Legend, the namesake, you know, has done a, which recently launched in Kansas City, Missouri, very successfully, named after legend Talaferro, who's a four-year-old little boy that got shot, America's treasure.

-Uh you have legends uh mother on wanting to fight against violence and justice.
+You have Legend's mother on wanting to fight against violence and justice.

-You know, these you you hear the residents of all these cities scared to death.
+You know, you hear the residents of all these cities scared to death.

-They they can't pursue happiness when they're not safe and secure.
+They can't pursue happiness when they're not safe and secure.

 The president offering, begging, pleading, and all he gets is rejection, threats to arrest federal agents that are doing their job.

-Um everyone in Chicago has the right to live in in safety and not fear.
+Everyone in Chicago has the right to live in safety and not fear.

-You know, then you got Mayor Laurie Lightfoot, lightweight, you know, asking Chicago for help.
+You know, then you got Mayor Lori Lightfoot, lightweight, you know, asking Chicago for help.

 Okay, none of what she's doing is working.